 Who wouldn’t get a thrill standing across the iconic Meridian Line at Greenwich?
 It’s at the Royal Observatory in the beautiful Greenwich Park.
-On a clear day you can’t beat the views over the Thames to Canary Wharf and the city, and there’s plenty to do around Greenwich town - whether you want to discover Britain’s incredible naval history at the Maritime Museum, admire the Cutty Sark, or shop for unique arts and crafts at Greenwich market.
+On a clear day you can’t beat the views over the Thames to Canary Wharf and the city, and there’s plenty to do around Greenwich town - whether you want to discover Britain’s incredible naval history at the National Maritime Museum, admire the Cutty Sark, or shop for unique arts and crafts at Greenwich market.
 For more information and things to do, visit the Greenwich website.

 Getting here: Take Southeastern trains from London Cannon Street to Greenwich station.

 Fun things to do...

 Greenwich has got lots of great places to eat and drink.
 Try Rivington Greenwich for the best in modern British seasonal cooking, The Fan Museum for a lovely afternoon tea, or the grill-scented Sticks’n’Sushi, for traditional sushi and yakitori.
 More great views at InterContinental London –The O2, where Eighteen Sky Bar gives you top floor selfie opportunities and top class cocktails.

 See the world’s last surviving tea clipper the Cutty Sark, perched on her glass pedestal on the water’s edge around Greenwich Pier.
 Built in 1869 to carry tea back from China, the Cutty Sark was the fastest ship of her time.
 Head on board to follow in the footsteps of those who sailed her and enjoy sweeping views of the Thames.
 You can even walk right underneath the ship’s gleaming hull to touch a piece of world history and while you’re there perhaps enjoy a spot of afternoon tea – what could be more British…